- Company stock compensation plans can help boost your pay and potentially grow your wealth.

 1. Know how much is too much

 Start with a plan for a mix of stocks, bonds, and cash, based on your timeline, risk tolerance, financial situation, and goals.
 Then consider how your company stock fits within that plan.
-Our rule of thumb: Try to limit any one stock or bond issuer (other than the US government) to no more than 5% of your stock or bond portfolio for a given goal, so say 5% of your retirement savings.
+Our rule: Try to limit any one stock or bond issuer (other than the US government) to no more than 5% of your stock or bond portfolio for a given goal, so say 5% of your retirement savings.

 Many employees with company stock plans will have shares well beyond this threshold.
 And how much is right for you is a personal decision.
 Some investors have 15% to 20%.
 But before you sign off on such a large concentration, ask yourself how you would feel if that 15% to 20% were to drop sharply relative to the market overall.